 St. Edmund's Thurne, Has been recently rethatched & restored and looks fantastic.
 It occupies a proud position with a superb view of the Bure Valley Sadly, its Church wardens, having recently retired, have applied to the Bishop for the church to be 'mothballed' which will be - hopefully - just a temporary measure.

 St. Peter's Clippesby is the smallest of the four churches, and is a little gem.
 It has a round tower, some beautiful stained glass, mediaeval brasses & more.

 There is an established pattern of services for the churches which is undergoing change at the present

 Martham church usually has a service every Sunday from 11am.

 Repps church services are usually on the second & fourth Sundays in the month starting at 9.30am.

 Clippesby's services, like those of Repps, are on the second & fourth Sundays at 11am but in July this may change to the 1st & 3rd.

-Please refer to the tables below for details of variations to the pattern.
+Please refer to the monthly timetable for details

 Clippesby Church services in pink